ames-market/AMES-V5.0/INSTALLATION.rst

 	Note: The current study used the Miniconda installer from https://docs.conda.io/en/latest/miniconda.html to install Python (V3) by following the instructions given at TESP website (link: https://tesp.readthedocs.io/en/latest/Installing_Windows_Link.html) at the location C:\Miniconda3

-	Add C:/Miniconda3 to path (python.exe is located at C:\Miniconda3) to recognize python from cmd (or powershell) else only conda prompt knows python.
+	Add C:/Miniconda3 to path (python.exe is located at C:\Miniconda3) to recognize Python from cmd (or powershell) else only conda prompt knows Python.

 	Add C:/Miniconda3/Scripts and C:Miniconda3/Library/bin to use conda to install packages.

-	Verify installation using "python --version" command prompt.
+	Verify installation using "Python --version" command prompt.

 	Verify access to pip and conda (by typing pip/conda).